fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 }
 ```

-The route handlers in <i>controllers/users.js</i> that create a new user and display all users do not contain anything dramatic
+The route handlers that take care of creating a new user in the <i>controllers/users.js</i> file and displaying all users do not contain anything dramatic

 ```js
 const router = require('express').Router()